jrekier/minimal-mistakes/_posts/2015-06-27-speed-limit.md

 One possible interpretation of the above is that, as the velocity of an object increases, its *inertia* increases with it.
 In other words, it opposes a stronger resistance to a change of its velocity.
 Some authors interpret this fact by saying that $m$ in the above is a valid measure of the object's mass only when it is at rest.
 When it is in motion, its mass becomes equal to the factor that multiplies $v$ in the above definition of the relativistic momentum.

-Wether this interpretation is right or wrong is a matter for metaphysical debate.
+Whether this interpretation is right or wrong is a matter for metaphysical debate.